celo-org/docs/blog/04-18-2023-How-to-Store-NFT-Smart-Contract-Assets-Using-The-FileBase/filebase.md

 ## Conclusion

 FileBase is a web3 Storage-As-A-Service provider which provides a safer and more secure way to store information.
 It is an aggregation service that gives users access to multiple IPFS services, a feature that makes it the favorite.
-FiileBase is one of the best options to safeguard your NFT asset for the contract you deployed or from different NFT marketplaces.
+FileBase is one of the best options to safeguard your NFT asset for the contract you deployed or from different NFT marketplaces.
+You can find the codebase for this article (here)[https://github.com/johnfawole/Proof-of-Attendance-NFT-Smart-Contract].

 ## NEXT STEP